YanzhaoW/Neuland_sim/README.md

 ### Simulation macro file

-The file `sim1.C` in the folder `macros/` is an example of a simple simulation macro file, the main components of the code can be explained in the following parts:
+The file `sim1.C` in the folder `macros/` is an example of a simple simulation macro file.
+The main components of the code can be explained in the following parts:

 1. Instantiation of `FairRunSim`: